Ha0Tang/SelectionGAN/README.md

 <sup>4</sup>Huawei Technologies Ireland, Ireland, <sup>5</sup>Northeastern University, USA, <sup>6</sup>University of Michigan, USA
 In [CVPR 2019](http://cvpr2019.thecvf.com/) (Oral).
 <br>
-The repository offers the implementation of our paper in PyTorch.
+The repository offers the official implementation of our paper in PyTorch.

 ![SelectionGAN demo](https://github.com/Ha0Tang/SelectionGAN/blob/master/imgs/SelectionGAN.gif)
 Given an image and some novel semantic maps, SelectionGAN is able to generate the same scene image but with different viewpoints.